 - A root canal treatment is performed (an opening in the crown is created to access the inner tooth)

 - Forced trauma is applied to the tooth (either through a sporting injury or bad fall)

-- The tooth is cosmetically compromised and teeth whitening or dental bonding is ineffective
+- The tooth is cosmetically compromised and treatments such as teeth whitening or dental bonding is ineffective

 - Teeth require replacement through implants or implant-retained fixed bridges

 How are Dental Crowns Placed?

 To start, your dentist cleans and prepares the tooth for crown placement.
 Then, the dentist captures bite impressions of the affected tooth using a putty-like material to capture your tooth exactly.
 This mold is sent to a dental lab so they can create a crown that fits over your tooth.
 Establishing a seal between your natural tooth and your mouth is crucial to preventing oral and overall health complications due to bacterial infections or further damage, and we will take the time to create a precise treatment plan for our dental lab to ensure an exact fit and seamless restoration.

 Typically, we can design, fit, and place your crowns in just two short appointments.
 The first appointment involves taking impressions of your mouth while the second allows us to place and fine-tune the crown’s shape as necessary.
 This appointment allows us to confirm that your bite is even and feels as natural as possible and that you will not experience changes to the way teeth fit together that can strain jaw joints and damage surrounding teeth.